hyperlinkgroup/roadkit-sdk-ios/.github/README.md

 # RoadKit

 RoadKit enables you to track user feedback for iOS and macOS apps.
-You can easily integrate the SDK into all of your apps to receive feedback and show what features and bugs your are currently working on.
-Our voting feature enables you to track which new features are important to your users.
+You can easily integrate the SDK into all of your apps to receive feedback and show what features and bugs you are currently working on.
+Our voting feature enables you to track what's important to your users, so you can prioritize accordingly.
 Additionally, you can display a changelog to let everyone know how far your app has come.

+Our preset provides everything you need:
+- [x] Display your planned features and bugs
+- [x] Changelog, grouped by version and type
+- [x] A view to submit feedback, feature requests and bug reports

+It is built in 100% SwiftUI, optimized for iOS, iPadOS and macOS and localized in English and German.

 ---